-Discharge from the site will be attenuated to greenfield runoff rates via an appropriately sized attenuation tank and vortex flow control device prior to discharging to the Baldonnell Upper River.
+Discharge from the Site will be attenuated to greenfield runoff rates via an appropriately sized attenuation tank and detention basin, and utilising vortex flow control devices prior to discharging to the Baldonnell Upper River.

-Therefore, taking account of the design of the surface water drainage at the Site, it is considered that there will be no risk of pluvial flooding at the Site or elsewhere as a result of the Proposed Development.
+Therefore, taking account of the design of the surface water drainage which incorporates SUDS at the Site, it is considered that there will be no risk of pluvial flooding.